With the most oceanfront hotels in Hawaii, Marriott Bonvoy offers a true change of scenery as we welcome visitors back to the islands.

 It’s not a fluke: Hawaii really is the best place to spot whales!
 In the winter, an estimated 12,000 humpback whales visit Hawaii each season, from November to May, with the most action happening between January and March.

 Traveling with kids can require just a bit more pre-planning.
 Read on for our guide of kid-friendly beaches awaiting your family, no matter which island you choose.

 Offer: Escape and Give Back

 Our invitation to take a vacation that meets your values and gives back.
-Stay four nights and get a fifth free when you engage in a volunteer project to malama (care for) the natural beauty and culture of Hawaii.
+Earn a free night when you engage in a volunteer project to malama (care for) the natural beauty and culture of Hawaii.

 Offer: Love for Locals

 When you live in paradise, you don’t need to go far to get away.
 Enjoy the beauty of your backyard with exclusive kama’aina rates for residents of Hawaii.

 Relax and elevate your summer travel with breathtaking views and a complimentary room upgrade or discounted suite experience at select hotels.